-All the bills would require companies to settle the reinvestigation of disputed information in a consumer's file within 30 days: the current law requires that reinvestigations be settled in a "rea-sonable" amount of time.
+All the bills would require companies to settle the reinvestigation of disputed information in a consumer's file within 30 days; the current law requires that reinvestigations be settled in a "reasonable" amount of time.
 The bills would also sharply limit how long some kinds of negative information could be reported on consumers.

 "Adverse credit information remains on file for seven years.
-That's punishment more severe than we reserve for many crimi-nal offenses." says Fileen Hemphill, the consumer education and information officer in the Department of Consumer and Regulatory Affairs in Washington.

-Under Lehman's bill, the fact that a certain payment on an account was 30 days late would be reportable for only three years.
+That's punishment more severe than we reserve for many criminal offenses," says Eileen Hemphill, the consumer education and information officer in the Department of Consumer and Regulatory Affairs in Washington.
+Under Lehman's bill, the fact that a certain payment on an ac-count was 30 days late would be reportable for only three years.

-Both the Schumer and the Rinaldo bills would stamp out the practice of using credit records for marketing by allowing a consumer's records be examined 10 only when the consumer initiates a transaction or a credit relationship already exists.
+mer and the Rinaldo bills would stamp out the practice of using credit records for marketing by allowing a consumer's records to be examined only when the consumer initiates a transaction or a credit relationship already exists.
 Lehman's bill would merely require that consumers be allowed to "opt out" of target marketing.

-Rinaldo's bill would further require a company that rejects somebody because of a credit report to provide the applicant with copy of that report, a pamphlet telling them their rights under the law, and the names, addresses, and telephone numbers of the three major credit bureaus. the One of biggest problems consumers face today is that incorrect information in their files is often passed along to other consumer-reporting bureaus.

-"There is no guarantee that an incorrect piece of information, once removed from a consumer's file, won't come back to haunt them later." says Shirley Rooker, president of Call For Action Inc. in Washington, the umbrella organization for the consumer-help services run by many radio and TV stations around the country.

-To address that problem, Rinaldo's bill would require credit bureaus to track down reports that had been issued with incorrect information and correct them.
+Rinaldo's bill would further require a company that rejects somebody because of a credit report to provide the applicant with a copy of that report, a pamphlet telling them their rights under the law, and the names, addresses, and telephone numbers passed along to other consumer-reporting bureaus.
+"There is no guarantee that an ganization for the consumer-help services run by many radio and TV stations around the country.
+To address that problem, Rinof the three major that had been issued with incorthe them incorrect piece of information, once removed from a consumer's file, won't come back to haunt them later," says Shirley Rooker, president of Call For Action Inc. in Washington, the umbrella oraldo's bill would require credit bureaus to track down reports rect information and correct

+Both the Schu-

+One of problems biggest consumers face today is that incorrect information in their files is often people call in," he says.
+Representatives of the credit industry say that many of the proposed requirements would be expensive and burdensome.
+One of the biggest objections is to the requirement that consumers be given a free copy of their credit report each year; currently, there is a \$15 fee for each report.